Background pattern

 • falls,

-• change in laboratory values: reversible high potassium levels in blood, low sodium levels, hypoglycemia in diabetic patients (very low blood sugar levels), elevated urea levels in blood, and elevated creatinine levels in blood.
+• change in analytical values: high potassium levels in blood reversible by stopping treatment, low sodium levels, hypoglycemia in diabetic patients (very low blood sugar levels), elevated blood urea, and elevated creatinine in blood.

 Rare(may affect up to 1 in 1,000 people)

-• change in laboratory values: increased liver enzyme levels, increased serum bilirubin levels,
+• change in laboratory parameters: increased liver enzyme levels, increased bilirubin levels,

-• concentrated urine, feeling unwell (nausea) or vomiting, muscle cramps, confusion, and seizures.
-These symptoms may be a sign of a disease called SIADH (inadequate secretion of antidiuretic hormone),
+• concentrated urine, feeling of discomfort (nausea) or being sick (vomiting), muscle cramps, confusion and convulsions.
+These symptoms may be due to a disease called SIADH (inadequate secretion of antidiuretic hormone),

 • decreased or absent diuresis,